smpate111/smpate111/README.md

 My main tech stack are Python, C/C++, and Arduino.

-I've got a bunch of projects, but my favorite is [Craig Reynold's Boids Algorithm] (https://github.com/Sahil-Patel-1424/Multi-Robot-Systems-Pattern-Formation).
+I've got a bunch of projects, but my favorite is [Craig Reynold's Boids Algorithm](https://github.com/Sahil-Patel-1424/Multi-Robot-Systems-Pattern-Formation).

 Fun Facts:
 - I have 2 telescopes